Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness: What Does GNQ Measure?

-To show how GNQ measures privacy risk during gradient descent and to give some intuition behind the metric, we consider a simple example—a 2D linear regression model with the squared loss function (Fig.~\ref{fig:Dij_inner}~\subref{fig:data1}).
-The goal is to quantitatively rank the datapoints from the highest risk to the lowest risk.
+To show how GNQ measures information disclosure during gradient descent and to give some intuition behind the metric, we consider a simple example—a 2D linear regression model with the squared loss function (Fig.~\ref{fig:Dij_inner}~\subref{fig:data1}).
+The goal is to audit disclosure by quantitatively ranking the datapoints from the highest disclosure to the lowest disclosure.

-The computation of GNQ can be geometrically represented as the construction of an ellipse summarizing the gradients; $GNQ_{ij}$ is the extent to which the gradient associated with $d_j$ is an outlier with respect to this elipse, as shown in Fig.~\ref{fig:Dij_inner}~\subref{fig:grad1}.
-In this figure, we plot the gradients of each of the seven training points, and the associated elipses.
-Note that in the definition of $GNQ_{ij}$, the matrix $S$ (and the resulting elipse) is constructed using all the datapoints, except the point $d_j$ for which $GNQ_{ij}$ is computed.
+\textit{GNQ-based Auditing.} The computation of GNQ can be geometrically represented as the construction of an ellipse summarizing the gradients; $GNQ_{ij}$ is the extent to which the gradient associated with $d_j$ is an outlier with respect to this ellipse, as shown in Fig.~\ref{fig:Dij_inner}~\subref{fig:grad1}.
+In this figure, we plot the gradients of each of the seven training points, and the associated ellipses.
+Note that in the definition of $GNQ_{ij}$, the matrix $S$ (and the resulting ellipse) is constructed using all the datapoints, except the point $d_j$ for which $GNQ_{ij}$ is computed.
 Thus there are two ellipses in Fig.~\ref{fig:Dij_inner}~\subref{fig:grad1}: the blue ellipse is for the case when point 7 is excluded to compute $GNQ_{i7}$, while the red ellipse is for the case when point 7 is included while excluding one of the other six points to compute $GNQ_{ik}$ where $k \in \{ 1,\cdots,6 \}$.
-Datapoint 7 has a very high GNQ value because it falls outside of the blue elipse, while all other datapoints have a low GNQ value, as they fall inside of the red elipse.
+Datapoint 7 has a very high GNQ value because it falls outside of the blue ellipse, while all other datapoints have a low GNQ value, as they fall inside of the red ellipse.

 Intuitively, as shown in Fig.~\ref{fig:Dij_accuracy}, the gradients associated with points 1-6 want to rotate the regression line counter-clockwise, centered roughly on datapoint 5---whereas datapoint 7 is doing exactly the opposite, hence the high value for $GNQ_{i7}$.